CyNatGlobal/IGScraper/README.md

-# IGScraper
+# Social Scraper Example

-# Instagram Scraper Script with CSV File Outputs
+# Try out this Instagram Scraper Script with CSV File Outputs

 This script performs an API call to scrape Instagram data, converts it to a CSV, and then transposes the CSV content to create a second output file.
 Here's an explanation of the script: